 In November 2020, a National Security Department Reporting Hotline was also launched to facilitate the public to report information related to national security.
 In May last year, people were also able to report suspicions of terrorism through an online form or by email.

 With a number that is said to be easier to remember, the new hotline is an upgrade of the anti-violence one.
 It will be managed by the Inter-departmental Counter-Terrorism Unit (ICTU), a service created in 2018, with the objective to enhance sharing of intelligence across departments.
 The national security hotline will complement the counter-terrorism hotline with the same objective but covering different laws, the ICTU superintendent Leung Wai-kei said.

 Authorities justify the upgrade by a need to adapt to new threats because activities of “local extremists have turned underground and become more covert” since the controversial Hong Kong national security law came into effect in mid-2020.

-Mr Wai-kei said the online form and email reporting of terrorism received about 350 information since May; 35% of them needed a follow up.
+Mr. Wai-kei said the online form and email reporting of terrorism received about 350 pieces of information since May; 35% of them needed a follow-up.
 The anti-violence hotline received 340,000 reports.

 The threat level of terrorism attacks in Hong Kong is currently set at moderate.

 The new security law criminalizes separatism, subversion, terrorism and collusion with foreign powers, which can be sentenced up to life imprisonment.

 With the new law, a person who “intimidates the public in order to pursue political agenda“ may perform terrorist activities if, for instance, there is serious violence against a person, sabotage of means of transport or transport facilities, interruption of public services or “other dangerous activities which seriously jeopardize public health, safety or security.”